roar-net/problem-statements/problems/graph-coloring/README.md

 ```

 This uses 3 colors:
-- Color 0 (e.g. red) for vertices 0 and 2
+-Color 0 (e.g. red) for vertices 0 and 2
-- Color 1 (e.g. green) for vertices 1 and 4
+-Color 1 (e.g. green) for vertices 1 and 4
-- Color 2 (e.g. blue) for vertex 3
+-Color 2 (e.g. blue) for vertex 3

 ### Explanation